Six Tesla workers file additional lawsuits alleging sexual harassment

 The six women bringing lawsuits described a number of common experiences in both interviews with The Washington Post and in legal filings.
-Several women alleged they complained about the behavior, but that it didn’t change; other women said because their superiors participated in the harassment they feared talking to HR.
+Several women alleged they complained about the behavior, but that it didn’t change; other women said because their superiors participated in the harassment, they feared talking to human resources.
 Multiple women alleged they attempted to protect themselves from harassment by procuring baggy clothes in an effort to fend off their co-workers.
 A number of women alleged their workplace experience led to depression and anxiety, ultimately preventing them from advancing in their careers.

 Jessica Brooks, who works at the Fremont seat factory, alleged the harassment was so extreme she stacked boxes around her work station to deter men from ogling and whistling at her.
 In a legal complaint and an interview with The Post, she says she bought flannel shirts at a thrift store to tie around her waist, in an effort to conceal her backside and prevent men from directing lewd comments at her.

-“I was so tired of the unwanted attention and the males gawking at me I proceeded to create barriers around me just so I could get some relief,” said Brooks, who lives in Contra Costa County.
+“I was so tired of the unwanted attention and the males gawking at me, I proceeded to create barriers around me just so I could get some relief,” said Brooks, who lives in Contra Costa County.
 “That was something I felt necessary just so I can do my job.”

-Brooks alleges that she complained to Human Resources, but the behavior was not addressed.
+Brooks alleges she complained to human resources, but the behavior was not addressed.
 Instead, she said, she was moved to a different part of the factory.
-(The Post viewed a message from Tesla Human Resources dating from November confirming it had investigated Brooks’ complaint.)
+(The Post viewed a message from Tesla human resources dating from November confirming it had investigated Brooks’s complaint.)
 She is currently on stress-related leave, she said.

 The complaints follow a similar lawsuit filed last month in which another factory employee, Jessica Barraza, alleged “rampant sexual harassment at Tesla” and “nightmarish conditions” in its factories.
 Tesla has not yet responded publicly to those allegations.
-A former SpaceX engineer, Ashley Kosak, alleged in a recent essay didn’t follow up on multiple instances of sexual harassment, saying “Misogyny is rampant” at the company.
+A former SpaceX engineer, Ashley Kosak, alleged in a recent essay that SpaceX didn’t follow up on multiple reported instances of sexual harassment, saying “misogyny is rampant” at the company.

 In court documents and interviews many of the women in the Tesla cases drew a direct line between the abuse they experienced and the behavior of CEO Elon Musk, who also leads SpaceX.
 Musk, who was named Time magazine’s person of the year Monday, is known for his outrageous, and often lewd, tweets: he frequently references the number 69, jokingly named a fictional university with the acronym T.I.T.S. and dubbed his line of cars “S3XY,” after the Models S, 3, X and Y.